aglaialaurent/Spatial_Ecology_in_R/Final project/p_apollo.md

 #### Interpretation
 Overall, the results indicate that *Parnassius apollo* is being recorded at higher elevations over time.
 This pattern is consistent with a response to warming temperatures.
 However, because the dataset is based on presence-only records and uneven sampling effort, results should be interpreted as an **upslope shift in recorded occurrences**, not confirmed population redistribution.

-Perfect — let’s make this final section **strong, balanced, and intellectually interesting**, without being repetitive or dramatic.
-We’ll clearly separate:

-* Main findings
-* Limitations
-* What this means
-* What could be done next

-Still clean.
-Still easy to present.

----

 ## 4. Conclusion and Limitations